erda-project/docs/docs/en/next/manual/dop/guides/language/java.md

 ### Arthas

-If you use the runtime container provided by the platform, Arthas is already installed.
-The installation path is `/arthas-boot.jar`, which can be started via java -jar arthas-boot.jar in the root directory.
+Arthas can be installed via the `curl -sf https://arthas.aliyun.com/arthas-boot.jar -o arthas-boot.jar` command.

+After the installation is successful, according to the installation directory, execute the `java -jar arthas-boot.jar` command to start.

 For more information on Arthas, see [ Arthas Documentation](https://arthas.aliyun.com/doc/en/).